minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-towels-in-the-box.md

   thumb:
 ---

-You can make lots of fun games with just a towel and a box.
-You can put some treats on the bottom of the box or you can hide some other small games in the box under the towel.
-Here are some examples.
+You can make lots of fun games for your dog with just a few towels and a box.

+You can hide treats or toys under the towel and here are some variations.

 ### Game 1